jackwkeane/simple/README.md

-# simple
+# SimpleApplication
+### This application was created using Spring Boot.
-This is a test.
+This is a test - a pull request coming from a seperate branch.